 Which diseases are common in winter?

-There are the following common diseases in winters:
+There are the following common diseases in winter:

 i.
 Gastroenteritis and norovirus